zurutech/zurutech.github.io/_posts/2020-09-08-continuous-integration-with-unreal-engine-4.md

 ##### Static Analysis

-Every C++ project should follow code style.
+Every C++ project should follow a code style.
 This CI job uses `clang-format` and `dos2unix` to check if every committed file has the correct encoding (we need UTF-8 encoded files to be sure that every compiler on every platform can read them well) and follows the style rules present in the `.clang-format` file that should be present into every project :)

 ```yml
 clang-format: